Unilever Gloucester: Construction

 The site was built by Unilever from 1959.
 The site was officially announced on Tuesday 16 April 1962.

 No ice cream was made by the company during World War II.
 In March 1958 Unilever had approached Gloucester Corporation for a site of 20-30 acres, to employ around 400-500 people.
 Gloucester was chosen as the Gloster Aircraft Company had recently closed.

 Construction began February 1959.
 Previously Unilever made ice cream in Edinburgh, Godley, Greater Manchester, and London, but could not keep up.
 A cold store next door, with the area of a football pitch, held 750,000 gallons of ice cream, which at the time was worth £1m.

 The plant consumed 53,000 gallons of milk, 20,000 gallons of liquid sugar and 25 tonnes of butter per week.
 The wafer factory produced a billion wafers per year.

 The Edinburgh plant at Craigmillar closed in October 1962, but the cold store remained, to supply the seven depots in Scotland.

 World production

 Unilever is the world's largest manufacturer of ice cream, and also has large manufacturing sites in Hellendoorn in the Netherlands, Saint-Dizier in France and Caivano in Italy.
 Nestle and Unilever have about a third of the global production each.

 The site was built to supply 25 million people in the west and north of England, and Wales.
 In the 1960s the site had over 1,000 employees, and was the world's largest ice cream factory.
 When opening, the site could produce 90,000 gallons of ice cream a day and 2 million lollies a day.

+Unilever Gloucester is the second-largest in Europe, after Unilever Heppenheim in Heppenheim, in south-west Germany; 70% of Heppenheim's production supplies Germany, Austria and Switzerland; the site opened in 1960.
+Unilever has ten ice-cream plants across Europe.
+The Scandinavians eat the most ice-cream in Europe, followed by the Germans.
+Heppenheim has 625 employees, and Magnum production requires the milk of 6,000 cows a day, producing up to 450 a minute.
+Unilever turned over 48 billion euros in Germany in 2014.

+The Ben & Jerry's ice-cream sold in the UK is made in the Netherlands, not Gloucester, producing a million tubs per day; Unilever bought the Netherlands site in 1985, making Ben & Jerry's ice-cream from 2002.